Understanding Open Access

-- final post peer-review version of a published work is freely available via the publisher’s website immediately on publication,
+- published work is freely available via the publisher’s website immediately on publication

-- published work may be published under a Creative Commons licence,
+- published work is normally published under a Creative Commons licence

-The ‘Request Open Access funding’ page explains the University’s Gold OA funds and eligibility criteria.
+Our Open Access funding page explains the University’s Gold OA funds and eligibility criteria.

 2. Green OA is where the:

 - published work is freely available via an institutional or discipline-specific repository

 - version of work made available may be pre peer-review (pre-print, draft) or post peer-review (Author Accepted Manuscript or publisher's)

 - version deposited may be subject to a publisher's embargo, though all papers accepted from March 1st 2023 can be made Open Access immediately on publication via rights retention.

 - article is made OA without payment of an APC